© 2017 Leo Salomaa

 - Erwin Rommel

 Line of sight restricting terrain is very important when playing Xenotactics.
-About half the battlefield should be covered and there should preferably be very few or no straight lines of sight across the field.
-There should be no straight lines of sight across the field greater than 24".
+About half the battlefield should be covered by terrain and there should be no straight lines of sight across the field longer than 24".
 Terrain is treated as areas with rules attached to them or as special objects.
 Players should agree on what each terrain piece represents while deploying them.
 If a models base is touching a terrain piece it’s affected by it.

 The battlefield should preferably be at least 30" × 30".
 A battlefield of 36" × 48" is perfect.